-Unlike some towns, Elkview isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elkview are a mix of both white- and blue-collar jobs.
+Elkview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elkview is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Elkview who work in office and administrative support (20.29%), management occupations (10.46%), and personal care services (10.30%).

 Also of interest is that Elkview has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Elkview is also a town of artists.
 Elkview has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Elkview’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.30% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Elkview has relatively fewer families with younger children, and/or college students.
 Combined, this makes Elkview a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.